Spectrum Energy Research Corp

 Spectrum Energy Cell

-• 8-layer atmospheric conversion stack
+• 8-layer atmospheric conversion stack — dangerous→safe from inside out

-• Three output modes: thermal, light, electrical
+• Three output modes: direct thermal, direct light, and electrical

 01

-Harvest from waste, never steal from thermal At reactor scale, do not divert energy from the 33% steam cycle to a lower-efficiency converter.
-Only harvest energy currently at 0% utilization.
-At SE Cell scale, all paths are active.
+At reactor scale, do not divert energy from the existing 33% steam cycle to power a lower-efficiency converter.
+That would reduce total output.
+Only harvest energy that is currently at 0% utilization — gamma hitting shielding, neutrons being absorbed, waste heat in outer layers.
+At SE Cell scale, there is no thermal cycle, so all conversion paths are active simultaneously.

 02